Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 A fearsome shadow descends upon a radius 3 *(4.5m)* circle centered on a point you can see within range, forcing each creature in the area to make a WIS Save.
 On a failure, a creature must use its reaction move up to its half its speed in a direction of your choice.
-If the target doesn’t have a reaction available or cannot move, it instead falls [prone](conditions.md#prone).
+If the target doesn't have a reaction available or cannot move, it instead falls [prone](conditions.md#prone).
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the radius of the shadow increases by 1 *(1.5m)* for each slot level above 2.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*